TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

    Description
          This is the main data that is used for creating the link.
-It can be the id of a page, the URL of some external page, an e-mail address or a reference to a file on the server.
+It can be the id of a page, the URL of some external page, an email address or a reference to a file on the server.
 On top of this there can be additional information for specifying a target, a class and a title.
          Below are a few examples followed by full explanations.